MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/netqos/Set-NetQosPolicy.md

 ### -UserMatchCondition
 Specifies the user or group name in Active Directory, such as `contoso\johnj99`.
-This parameter is usually specified with other filtering parameter such as the **AppPathNameMatchCondtion** parameter.
+This parameter is usually specified with other filtering parameter such as the **AppPathNameMatchCondition** parameter.

 ```yaml
 Type: String